Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 RAGReliabilitySafety

-Hallucination prevention is no longer one trick.
-It is a stack: retrieval discipline, clearer response formats, explicit abstention, claim checks, and guardrails that are honest about what they can and cannot prove.
+Hallucination prevention stopped being one trick.
+It is a stack.
+Retrieval discipline, clearer response formats, explicit abstention, claim checks, and guardrails that are honest about what they can and cannot prove.

 Plain truth

-There is no serious strategy called "trust the model more."
-There is only better support, better verification, and a willingness to stop when support is missing.
+No serious strategy is called "trust the model more."
+Better support, better verification, the discipline to stop when support is missing.

 Verification stack